-Traumatic injury can occur at any time.
-It can happen to anyone.
-Those with critical injuries need to receive definitive care within a short period of time in order to minimize the risk of death and disability.
 The role of a trauma system is to organize resources and assure their immediate availability to the injured at all times and in all geographic areas of the system.
-These resources include 911 emergency communications centers, basic and advanced prehospital providers, multidisciplinary trauma teams in hospital emergency departments, and in-hospital resources such as operating rooms and intensive care units.
-Research has shown that the coordination of these resources which takes place as a trauma system develops can result in dramatic reductions, up to 50 percent, in preventable deaths due to injury (Mann NC, Mullins RJ, MacKenzie EJ, et al. Systematic review of published evidence regarding trauma system effectiveness.
-J Trauma.
-1999;47(3 suppl):S25-S33).
+These resources include 911 emergency communications centers, basic and advanced prehospital providers, multidisciplinary trauma teams in hospital emergency departments, in-hospital resources such as operating rooms and intensive care units, and both in-patient and out-patient rehabilitative services.

 As shown below, the mortality rate of all injured patients has dramatically decreased as our trauma system has matured.
 Comparison is made to national data.